Frood-for-Thought/Ising_MCMC_Bacterial_Evolution_to_Antibiotics/README.md

 ```
 - N are nearest neighbours, (N = 4)
 - L are all neighbouring and central spins, (L = 5)
+- S are the selected spins.
+(For summations up to N, i are selected spins and j are neighbouring spins.
+For summations up to L, i are selected spins involving the central spin and its neighbours).
 - J is the exchange constant to support similar bacterial populations.
 - J<sub>d</sub> is the bacterial death term to shift populated areas to empty (+/- 1 to 0).
 - J<sub>f</sub> is the food term that's a variable dependent on the position and supports increasing popoulation so long as the food supply is sufficient.